09:30World view in 2021: Picking and accessing the key investment destinations

-- What geographies would the global investor with an appetite for risk look at over the next five years?
+- Which geographies should global investors with an appetite for risk look at over the next five years?

 Networking coffee break